pestphp/docs/test-dependencies.md

   !
 Child → This test depends on "Tests\Unit\ExampleTest::Parent" which does not exist.
 ```

-It is important to remember that the `it()` function adds the suffix "it" to the test name by default.
-Thus, when referencing the test name in depends(), you should include the "it " suffix.
+It is important to remember that the `it()` function prefixes the test with "it" by default.
+Thus, when referencing the test name via the `depends()` method, you should include the "it " prefix.

 ```php
 it('is the parent', function () {